sergiohcdna/elf-danna-galac/README.md

 ## Coordinate system

 All the vector positions and related calculations are done in the coordinate system of an observer at Earth.
 Then, for example, to compute the radial distance to the center of a galaxy cluster, we need to estimate the norm of the vector resulting from the difference between the vectors $\vec{r_\text{obs,cc}}$ and $\vec{r_\text{obs,particle}}$, $\left|\vec{r_\text{obs,particle}} - \vec{r_\text{obs,cc}}\right|$ (cc refers to cluster center).

+## Observers

+We place different observers to detect the photons and electrons at different distance from the center of the cluster.
+For now, all the observers are placed on spheres concentric to the galaxy cluster.
+In the case of electrons, different distances from the center are used in order to get an idea of the 3D radial profile of injected electrons.
+The data collected from the electrons are also useful to get the 2D projected radial profile and compare directly with other observables from our simulation as the 2D projected radial profile for photons.